MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 /// can be passed as a parameter to PostWebMessageWithAdditionalObjects [uuid(b571b60f-def2-41d2-a5eb-05d7ccc81981), object, pointer_default(unique)] interface ICoreWebView2Environment12 : ICoreWebView2Environment11 {
-  /// Create a new ICoreWebView2File from a file handle.
-The handle must be for an existing file in disk.
+  /// Create a new ICoreWebView2File from a path.
+The path must point an existing file in disk.
-  /// An invalid file handle will return E_INVALIDARG.
+  /// An invalid file path will return E_INVALIDARG.
   HRESULT CreateCoreWebView2File(
-      [in] HANDLE fileHandle,
+      [in] LPCWSTR path,
       [out, retval] ICoreWebView2File** file);
 }